Jess Willard: Tributes

 In 2003 he was inducted posthumously into the International Boxing Hall of Fame.

 Cultural references

-Willard and a dispute he had with Harry Houdini is the topic of Andy Duncan's Nebula Award nominated novella "The Pottawatomie Giant."
-In 2020, a television program Antiques Roadshow - Crocker Art Museum (Season 24, Episode 8, Part 2), showed a photograph from his 5 April 1915 championship winning match, and the commemorative pocket watch Willard carried which was estimated to be valued between $15,000 and $50,000.
+Willard and a dispute he had with Harry Houdini is the topic of Andy Duncan's Nebula Award nominated novella The Pottawatomie Giant.
+In 2020, a television program Antiques Roadshow – Crocker Art Museum (Season 24, Episode 8, Part 2), showed a photograph from his 5 April 1915 championship winning match, and the commemorative pocket watch Willard carried which was valued at between $15,000 and $50,000.

 Professional boxing record

+Official record

 All newspaper decisions are officially regarded as “no decision” bouts and are not counted in the win/loss/draw column.

+Unofficial record

+Record with the inclusion of newspaper decisions to the win/loss/draw column.

 Family

 Jess Willard was a 6th great-grandson (9th generation descendant) of the Massachusetts colonist Simon Willard (1605–1676).